cea-hpc/modules/doc/source/design/module-cache.rst

 the content of a modulepath directory.
 As these I/O tests are done during the cache build process, the options are useless when using cache files.

+When cache file magic cookie defines a Modules version greater than the current one, the cache file is silently ignored.
+Raisin error is not useful as different version of Modules may be deployed in the same site environment.

 When cache file is not in sync
 ------------------------------